databrickslabs/mosaic/_sources/api/raster-functions.rst.txt

     :param tile: A column containing the raster tile.
 For < 0.3.11 string representing the path to a raster file or byte array.
     :type col: Column (RasterTileType)
-    :param raster: A resolution of the grid index system.
+    :param resolution: A resolution of the grid index system.
     :type col: Column (IntegerType)
     :rtype: Column: ArrayType(ArrayType(StructType(LongType|StringType, DoubleType)))